telerik/teststudio-docs/docs-teststudiodev/features/recorder/record-test.md

 * __Active WPF Applications__ - Progress Test Studio detects all WPF apps currently running and lists them.
 Highlight the desired app and press Select Application.
 * __Recording Options__ - whether to record window state changes.

 Click on _OK_ button to confirm the configuration.

-Once you have configured the test click on the _Record_ button to launch a new instance of the application to record against.
+Once you have configured the test click on any of the _Record_ buttons to launch a new instance of the application to record against.

 ![Click Record Button](images/quickstart/record-button.png)

-The <a href="/features/recorder/recording-toolbar" target="_blank">Test Studio Dev Recorder Toolbar</a> will be attached to the application instance and you can start performing the desired scenario.
-Each action against the application will be automatically recorded and presented by a single step in the test.
+The <a href="/features/recorder/recording-toolbar" target="_blank">Test Studio Dev Recorder Toolbar</a> gets attached to the application instance and you can start performing the desired scenario.
+Each action against the application is automatically recorded and presented by a single step in the test.

 To stop the recording session close the WPF application.

 ## Attach the Recorder to a Running Instance